ietf-rats/charter/ietf-rats-charter.md

 The problem statement addressed by the working group can be segregated into four inter-connected problems:

 (1) Establishing a sufficient level of confidence that a communication partner is a trustworthy endpoint.
 This is a fundamental challenge.
-Currently, there are no agreed upon standards that define a minimal set of Reference Values and Attestation Evidence that distinguishes a trustworthy execution environment over one that isn't.
-There isn't agreement on how to convey it appropriately, how to appraise evidence and how to present the appraisal results in an interoperable fashion.
+Currently, there are no agreed upon standards that define a minimal set of Reference Values and Attestation Evidence that distinguish a trustworthy execution environment over one that isn't.
+There isn't agreement on how to convey such data appropriately, how to appraise evidence and how to present the appraisal results in an interoperable fashion.
 In essence, there is increasing vendor demand for an overall communication, trust and assurance model to establish trust in potentially lying endpoints that is not currently met by other standards.

 (2) Current and emerging protocols oftentimes do not contain interfaces for trust establishment in the communication endpoints.
 Some protocols may contain extensibility features that could serve this purpose, but have not yet been defined.
+Moreover, there are no interoperable message formats that allow resource-constrained devices that lack internet communications capability
+(but may include support for other communications protocols, e.g. Bluetooth) to convey Reference Values and Attestation Evidence to internet-connected Relying Parties.

 (3) There is no central alignment process or place for resolving issues related to the application of remote attestation techniques to existing and emerging IETF protocols, e.g. Initial Implicit Attestation via TLS Token Binding, complementary Attestation in OSCORE, YANG modules for conveying Explicit Attestation Evidence about composite devices (e.g. I-D.birkholz-yang-basic-remote-attestation), the Attestation procedures for virtualized network security functions in I2NSF (I-D.pastor-i2nsf-nsf-remote-attestation), or Time-Based Uni-Directional Attestation procedures (e.g. I-D.birkholz-i2nsf-tuda).